Beside the Mountain

 Three gingerbread muffins sitting on a round plate with a candle behind them with one bite out of one muffin.

-Other healthy muffins you may like
+Other healthy bites you may like

 • A close up of a quinoa egg bite with a orange banana pepper on top with kale around it.